azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![The Azure Portal is shown with the Shared Access polices blade of the Service Bus Namespace open.
 Add is being selected.](media/image85.png 'Azure Shared Access policies blade')

-4. For the New Policy Name, enter ChatConsole.
+4. For the New Policy Name, enter ChatConsole

-5. In the list of Claims, select Manage, Send, and Listen.
+5. In the list of Claims, select Manage, Send, and Listen

     ![In the New policy section, Policy name is set to ChatConsole, and three check boxes are selected: Manage, Send, and Listen.](media/image86.png 'New policy section')

-6. Select Create.
+6. Select Create

     ![Screenshot of the Create button.](media/image87.png 'Create button')

-7. After the **ChatConsole** shared access policy is created, select it from the list of policies and copy the Primary Connection String value.
+7. After the **ChatConsole** shared access policy is created, select it from the list of policies and copy the Primary Connection String value

     ![In the SAS Policy: ChatConsole blade, the Primary Connection String value and its corresponding copy button are circled.](media/image88.png 'SAS Policy: ChatConsole blade')

-8. Return to the Function App's Application Settings and paste this as the value for **serviceBusConnectionString**.
+8. Return to the Function App's Application Settings and paste this as the value for **serviceBusConnectionString**

 #### Chat topic